 INTRODUCTION

 Evidence-informed policy and practice can result in improved health and development outcomes, more efficient use of limited resources and greater accountability.
-Globally, there is limited application of evidence in policy and practice particularly in low- and middle- income countries (LMICs).
-(1) This has raised concerns of the “know– do” gap: the difference between what is known from evidence and what is done in practice and included in policies (1).
+However, decision making is a complex process, particularly in low- and middle- income countries (LMICs), and therefore achieving the ideal of evidence-informed decision making has been a challenge.
+Nevertheless, some success stories are starting to emerge signalling a positive shift in the trend (1).
 Over the past decade, several international forums have called for reforms to improve uptake of research findings into policy and practice (2-7).
-As a result there has been increased efforts at the local, regional, and international levels to bridge the “know– do” gap(3).
+As a result there has been increased efforts at the local, regional, and international levels to bridge the “know– do” gap: the difference between what is known from evidence and what is done in practice and included in policies (3).
 Consequently, a specialised field concerned with promoting uptake of research into policy and practice has emerged, variously described as knowledge translation, knowledge transfer and knowledge exchange (8).
 This paper adopts the term Knowledge Translation (KT) and defines it as a dynamic and iterative process that includes synthesis, dissemination, exchange and ethically-sound application of knowledge to yield beneficial outcomes for society.
 This definition is adapted from the Canadian Institutes of Health Research (3).

 Available evidence indicates that effective KT requires researchers to play an active role in promoting evidence uptake.
 Various frameworks exist that conceptualise researchers’ relative role in promoting KT.
 Examples include the RAPID framework and The Framework for Assessing Country-level Efforts to Link Research to Action (9-12).
 Collectively, these frameworks emphasise three over-lapping and interacting dimensions that are critical in decision making processes and that researchers can influence, namely: 1) ‘political context’ relating to both the hard structures and ‘soft’ socio-economic, political and cultural environments which shape policy processes; 2) ‘policy actors’ that looks at key actors in a policy process including researchers, their roles and interests, networks and individuals and groups who are influential in decision making; and 3) ‘evidence’, how it is conceptualized in relation to a health issue, its credibility, methods, relevance, use, and how the message is packaged, communicated and disseminated.
 Specifically, researchers play a central role in producing, communicating and promoting uptake of high-quality relevant research.
-To achieve this, researchers have to develop and sustain relationships and regularly interact with research end-users including policymakers, practitioners and the public.
-They are also encouraged to collaborate with research end-users throughout the research process.
-Another key role is to simplify and package their research findings within audience-tailored formats as well as use targeted platforms to disseminate the research.
-Finally, researchers can make their research more easily accessible to research end-users through publishing and sharing resources in open access journals, databases and repositories (13).
-(12, 14-17)(10, 15, 18-20)
+To achieve this, researchers are encouraged to: develop and sustain relationships and regularly interact with research end-users including policymakers, practitioners and the public; collaborate with research end-users throughout the research process; simplify and package their research findings within audience-tailored formats and platforms; and make their research more easily accessible to research end-users through publishing and sharing resources in open access journals, databases and repositories (13).
+For researchers to play these roles the existence of supportive institutional and national contexts and relational processes that link and promote interaction between researchers and policy actors is critical.
+At national level this relates the extent to which researchers and other policy actors are encouraged to participate in public policy decision making processes (12, 14-17).
+At institutional level it is the extent to which academic and research institutions prioritise KT including having in place policies (e.g. incentives and guidelines), budgets for KT activities, processes (e.g. institutional links with target audience institutions) and structures (e.g. KT units) to enable researchers to actively promote uptake of evidence in policy and practice (10, 15, 18-20).